Korvin0000/Fundamentals-of-Computational-Physics/README.md

-#Hi!
+Hi!
 In this repository, I want to represent my tasks dedicated to computational Physics.

+**1 Task**